The ultimate Gravity SMTP guide: Everything you need to know

 Owned by Twilio, SendGrid is one of the most well-known email sending services.

-If you need to exceed that limit, SendGrid offers preset pricing plans, starting at $19.95 per month for up to 50,000 emails (at time of writing), which is still quite affordable if you need that much volume.
+If you need to exceed that limit or want to continue sending emails after the first 60 days, SendGrid offers preset pricing plans, starting at $19.95 per month for up to 50,000 emails (at time of writing).
+These paid plans are still quite affordable if you need that much volume.

 Pros